jeslynpoulson/JeslynPoulson/README.md

 ## Hi there,
 I am Jeslyn Poulson👋
-🔭 I’m currently working on Data Analysis Project
+🔭 I’m currently working on Data Analysis Projects
 🌱 I’m currently learning: SQL, Python and Data Visualisation Tools
 👯 I’m looking to collaborate with other Data Enthusiasts
 💬 Ask me about Data Analytics, SQL, Python, or anything data-related!